My lemon basil pesto recipe is super easy to make and totally addictive!

 Instructions

-- Add the basil and pulse 5 to 10 times or until chopped.
+- Pulse 5 to 10 times or until finely chopped.
 Scrape down the sides as needed.

 - Taste and adjust the salt and pepper to your liking.